andrewhstead/stream-three-project/README.md

 When the project was initially deployed to Heroku and the database uploaded to ClearDB, the code in some of the views was causing a significant amount of repeated queries to the database to be made.
 This presented an issue with usage limits allowed by ClearDB so I had to rewrite parts of the code in these views to reduce the number of queries being made.

 Even when this had been done to an extent that there would no longer have been a problem on ClearDB, I was aware of the fact that this could present problems in the future if the code were to be reused for another project.
 For example, where numerous repeated calls were being made for each thread in the forum, the problem would have increased exponentially as the number of threads increased, which it inevitably would quite quickly on a busy and active site.
 I therefore endeavoured to make sure that where possible, this was avoided in the code.

+As an added insurance against this issue, I switched to using Postgres on Heroku rather than ClearDB and MySQL.
+This was done because the basic tier for Postgres carried no usage limits and while there was a limit on database size, my database fell below this.

+Another issue which I identified was the presence of a number of 'failed look-up' exceptions in the Heroku logs, where a variable was required by the template which I had not defined in the view.
+Although these issues were not apparent to a site user in the browser, I endeavoured to resolve them wherever possible and as far as my testing has revealed, I was successful in that.
+I did however notice when using the default Django admin panel that the Django code itself generated the same kind of exceptions.
+There were beyond the scope of my project and so I made no attempt to resolve them.